hoppyhedgehog/tvpn/README.md

 #  PREREQUISITES

+Firstly TVPN is designed to be run AS ROOT

 ** For MAC

 ### Homebrew is required.
 - To install Homebrew and the prerequisites, I have created brew-setup.sh on his repo as well.

+### Running brew-setup
+- You can prune homebrew-essentials.txt but it is still highly recommended you run brew-setup as is to setup the correct soft links

 ### OpenConnect is required
 - You can install it from [GitHub](https://formulae.brew.sh/formula/openconnect) or use the brew-setup.sh